topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 </div>

 #### 7.1.1.3 How to execute
-1. Copy the following source code into the Arduino IDE and save the file as "irSensor_LED.ino"
+1. Copy the following source code into the Arduino IDE and save the file as "irSensor_LED.ino".

    **Note:** The following source code is provided only in this document.

     ```